-Although the upstream part of the AOPN has a broad applicability domain, the overall AOPN is considered only applicable to male mammals during fetal life, restricted by the applicability of KER-2828 ('Decrease, AR activation leads to hypospadias').
-The term hypospadias is mainly used for describing malformation of the male, and not female, external genitalia.
-Some studies refer to hypospadias in females, but these have not been reported to be caused by exposure to AR antagonists, and the mechanisms behind these malformations are likely different from the mechanisms in males (Greene, 1937; Stewart et al., 2018).
-The genital tubercle is programmed by androgens to differentiate into a penis in fetal life during the masculinization programming window, followed by the morphological differentiation (Welsh et al., 2008).
-In humans, hypospadias is diagnosed at birth and can also often be observed in rodents (rats and mice) at this time point, although the rodent penis does not finish developing until a few weeks after birth (Baskin & Ebbers, 2006; Sinclair et al., 2017).
-The disruption to androgen programming leading to hypospadias thus takes place during fetal life, but the AO itself is best detected postnatally.
-Regarding taxonomic applicability, hypospadias has mainly been described in rodents and humans, and the evidence in this AOP is almost exclusively from these species.
-It is, however, biologically plausible that the AOP is applicable to other mammals, given the conserved role of androgens in mammalian reproductive development, and hypospadias has been observed in many domestic animal and wildlife species, albeit not coupled to AR antagonism.
+Although the upstream part of the AOPN has a broad applicability domain, the overall AOPN is considered only applicable to male mammals during fetal life, restricted by the applicability of KE-2298 ('Decrease, intratesticular testosterone levels') and KER-3488 ('Decrease, intratesticular testosterone levels leads to hypospadias'), KER-3350 ('Decrease, circulating testosterone levels leads to hypospadias'), and KER-2828 ('Decrease AR activation leads to hypospadias').
+By definition, testes are the primary sex organs in males, and the term hypospadias is mainly used for describing malformation of the male and not female external genitalia.
+The genital tubercle is programmed by androgens to differentiate into a penis in fetal life in the masculinization programming window, followed by the morphological differentiation (Welsh et al., 2008).
+In humans, hypospadias is diagnosed at birth and can also often be observed in rodents at this time point, although the rodent penis does not finish developing until a few weeks after birth (Baskin & Ebbers, 2006; Sinclair et al., 2017).
+The disruption to androgen programming leading to hypospadias thus happens in the fetal life stage, but the AO is best detected postnatally.
+Regarding taxonomic applicability, hypospadias has mainly been identified in rodents (rats and mice) and humans, and the evidence in this AOP is almost exclusively from these species.
+It is, however, biologically plausible that the AOP is applicable to other mammals as well, given the conserved role of androgens in mammalian reproductive development, and hypospadias has been observed in many domestic animal and wildlife species, albeit not coupled to reduced testosterone levels.